New trigger filters¶

 - An array of filter expressions that evaluates to true or false.
 If any filter expression in the array evaluates to false, the event will not be sent to the

-. - Each filter expression follows a dialect that defines the type of filter and the set of additional properties that are allowed within the filter expression.
+subscriber. - Each filter expression follows a dialect that defines the type of filter and the set of additional properties that are allowed within the filter expression.

 Supported filter dialects¶

-field supports the following dialects:
+The filters field supports the following dialects:

 CloudEvent attribute String value must exactly match the specified String value.
 Matching is case-sensitive.